 All too often, pupils start Year 6 with outstanding gaps from Year 3-5.
 However, it can be difficult in a class of 30 to revisit this content without slowing down the rest of the class.

-Rather than waiting until January and rushing to revisit content from lower down the school and revise for SATs, schools who sign up during the Autumn Term use the weekly 1-to-1 lessons to give their target pupils to plug gaps in a 1-to-1 environment early on, leaving them with a solid foundation of knowledge to build upon the following term.
+Rather than waiting until January and rushing to revisit content from lower down the school and revise for SATs, schools who sign up during the Autumn Term use our weekly one to one lessons for target Year 6 pupils to plug gaps in a one to one environment early on, leaving them with a solid foundation of knowledge to build upon the following term.

-At Third Space we help you decide which pupils have which gaps to be filled.
-Some may need help with fractions, other with problem solving questions, but the Autumn Term provides a fantastic chance to help pupils really grasp the concept at hand before moving onto the next.
+At Third Space Learning, our diagnostic assessment engine determines which pupils have which gaps to be filled.
+Some may need help with fractions, others with problem solving questions – and the Autumn Term provides a fantastic chance to help pupils really grasp the concept at hand before moving onto the more SATs focused revision.

 Spring Term – Year 6 SATs Revision Is Underway

-Key Focus: Revising key concepts, applying knowledge to SATs-style questions and refining problem solving skills.
+- Key Focus: Applying knowledge to SATs-style questions and refining reasoning and problem solving skills.

 In January, the lessons used in our KS2 SATs Intervention programme switch from our standard curriculum to our dedicated SATs lessons.

 Pupils then work with their tutor each week to quickly recap knowledge of core topics before applying it to SATs-style questions.
 Tutors talk pupils through a range of methods to approach problems, showing them how to break them down into manageable steps.

-Third Space supports pupils to undertake an initial assessment in January before our intelligent online platform identifies their individual key focus areas and suggests relevant lessons.
 These are based on expert analysis of past SATs papers to identify the topics worth the greatest proportion of marks.
-You’re then free to pick lessons from that list, ensuring the most valuable lessons are easily prioritised.
+You’re then free to pick lessons from that list, ensuring the most valuable or high impact lessons are easily prioritised.